Fixing std :: bit_cast of types

 Make the degenerate form of

-function which maps padding bits in the source object onto zero bits in the result.
-Other than that, this new function has the same behavior asstd :: bit_cast_zero_padding .std :: bit_cast
+ill-formed.
+Also add a newstd :: bit_cast function which treats padding bits in the source as zero instead of as indeterminate.
+Other than that, this new function has the same behavior asstd :: bit_cast_zero_padding .std :: bit_cast -

-to convert padded types to a byte array without undefined behavior.
+can be used to convert padded types to a byte array without undefined behavior

 Wiping padding bits would add more cost to existing code.